announcement-icon

 Web scraping for AI training is generally legal when:

-- The training process does not reproduce copyrighted content verbatim
+• No Copyright Violations: The training process does not reproduce copyrighted content verbatim.

-Legal risk increases when scraped data is resold, redistributed, or reused without clear rights.
-Enterprises increasingly require data provenance, licensing clarity, and compliance documentation for AI training datasets.
+Legal risks increase when scraped data is resold, redistributed, or reused without clear rights.
+For example, scraping news articles to train a language model may qualify as fair use if transformative, but republishing the articles verbatim does not.venance, licensing clarity, and compliance documentation for AI training datasets.

 How Google Interprets Web Scraping Legality